 You can go home the same day and return to the clinic after 4-7 days for stent removal.
 The stent will either be removed with a tiny flexible scope passed through the meatus, performed in the clinic office (require a few minutes to perform).
 Alternatively, the stent is removed by pulling a string attached to the stent.

-Post operative pain is variable and oral medications will be given to prior to discharge.
-Passage of sand-like particles is common as the minuscule stone fragments will pass over the 8 weeks of post-operative recovery.
+Postoperative pain can vary and oral medications will be given prior to discharge.
+Passage of sand-like particles is common as the minuscule stone fragments will pass over the 8 weeks of postoperative recovery.
 You can usually return to work after the stent is removed.

 You will then return to the clinic after 8 weeks.
 By then, you will need to have completed:

-- An ultrasound of the kidney 6 weeks after surgery, to ensure the kidney has healed up from the surgery.
+- An ultrasound of the kidney 6 weeks after surgery to ensure the kidney has healed from the surgery.

-Stone free rates depend on stone location.
-Stones in the distal ureter have 99 percent success rate with stone in the proximal ureter having stone free rates ranging 70-90 percent.
-Stone free rates for stones located in the kidney itself are approximately 80-90 percent.
+Stone-free rates depend on stone location.
+Stones in the distal ureter have a 99 percent success rate while stones in the proximal ureter have stone-free rates ranging from 70 percent to 90 percent.
+Stone-free rates for stones located in the kidney itself are approximately 80 percent to 90 percent.

 Ureteroscopy is a very common and safe outpatient procedure.
-Nevertheless complications include and but are not limited to infection, ureteral stricture (1 percent), need for percutaneous tube placement (rare), open conversion (very rare). bleeding, need for transfusion (less than 1 percent) and risk of additional procedures to completely remove kidney stones.
+Nevertheless, complications can happen, including infection, ureteral stricture (1 percent), need for percutaneous tube placement (rare), open conversion (very rare) bleeding, need for transfusion (less than 1 percent) and risk of additional procedures to completely remove kidney stones.